In the face of gentrification: the changing identities of working-class neighbourhoods in the inner-city of Prague

 May – December: 3.c.
 Preparation and submission of the second article.

 Throughout the first year, the research focused on three goals.
-The first was understanding and studying the physical, social and cultural changes in Karlín and Smíchov neighborhoods.
-The second goal was to analyze how the two neighborhoods are perceived and represented in the media and what message and meaning the media conveys.
-Finally, the third goal was gaining insight into how are the neighborhoods perceived and used by their residents and users.
+The first was understanding and studying the physical, social and cultural changes in Karlín and Smíchov neighbourhoods.
+The second goal was to analyze how the two neighbourhoods are perceived and represented in the media and what message and meaning the media conveys.
+Finally, the third goal was to gain insight into how their residents and users perceive and use the neighbourhoods.

 4-6.11.2021, in Prague (CZ), Urban Movements and Local Politics in CEE Countries: Recent Developments and Conceptual Ambivalences.
 Research project: From a former industrial neighbourhood to a creative-class oasis: A case study of Karlín, the inner-city neighbourhood of Prague.
 Presentation (together with Greta Kukeli).